How to Choose the Best Welding Helmet for Safety

 Switching Speed

 Switching speed refers to how quickly the lens darkens upon detecting an arc.
 Faster switching speeds provide better eye protection and comfort.
-Top-quality auto-darkening helmets have switching speeds as fast as 1/25,000 a second, minimizing the welder’s exposure to harmful light.
+Top-quality auto-darkening helmets have -switching speeds as fast as 1/25,000 a second, minimizing the welder’s exposure to harmful light.

 Sensitivity and Delay Controls